CescaNeri/cloud-epm-thesis/presentation-cloud-epm.md

 # 19th July - Thesis Defense

-*Let's start with usual pleasantries, like ...*

 *Good morning, my name is Francesca, and I am thrilled to present my thesis defense on the role of Oracle Cloud EPM Business Rules for Efficient Planning.
 I am deeply grateful to Prof. Matteo Francia for his guidance and support throughout this journey.
 Without further delay, let's move to the content of the project.*

 ## Overview

-This thesis is linked to my curricular internship carried out at PwC, during which I had the opportunity to work on this project for a Holding Group which is a global leader in the fashion and design industry.
+This thesis is linked to an actual implementation process for a Holding Group which is a global leader in the fashion and design industry.

 - **Introduction**: We will start with a brief overview of the project, exploring its scope, objectives and requirements.
-- **EPM**: We will deepen he concept of EPM, analyzing its benefits and challenges.
+- **EPM**: We will deepen the concept of EPM, analyzing its benefits and challenges.
 - **Oracle Cloud EPM**: We will explore the Oracle Cloud EPM implementation journey with all its phases.
 - **Costs and Revenues in EPM**: We will then move to the core part of the project - my role in the implementation - which regards the management of revenues and costs in the EPM environment.
 We will see two key processes, which are:
 - **Cost allocation**
 - **Intercompany management**
 - **Conclusions**: Finally, we will get some insights and final thoughts about the project.

 ## Introduction

 ### Slide 1